 2. 1952 Topps Mickey Mantle #311

-Estimated Value (PSA 9): $5 Million+
+Estimated Value (PSA 9): $13 Million+

 Even non-baseball fans are familiar with Mickey Mantle and his legend remains strong to this day.
-His colorful nature and his offensive abilities have led to his continued popularity today with collectors.
+His colorful nature and offensive abilities have led to his continued popularity today with collectors.

 Note that collectors need to beware of counterfeit Mantle '52 Topps cards.